elementalsecurity/sec-arch/resources/security_community_links.md

 ---

 ## Summary
 Security Architects thrive in communities that challenge their assumptions, introduce emerging techniques, and foster collaboration across disciplines.
-Join, contribute, ask questions, and stay connected — community insight is a force multiplier.
+Join, contribute, ask questions, and stay connected because community insight is a force multiplier.

 > "The best architects don’t just design systems...
 They shape the communities that evolve them."